rualark/MGen/MGen/ReadMe.txt

 Other notes:

-The application wizard uses "TODO:" to indicate parts of the source code you should add to or customize.

 If your application uses MFC in a shared DLL, you will need to redistribute the MFC DLLs.
 If your application is in a language other than the operating system's locale, you will also have to